My visit to Thailand came about after I seriously needed a good tan, which I think the above photo proves. WTF, I look like a ghost!

 Sail Rock (Koh Tao) – Scuba Diving

-When I asked around a few different dive shops in Ko Samui about the best place to go scuba diving in Thailand, ‘Sail Rock’ came up numerous times as the answer.
+When I asked around a few different dive shops in Ko Samui for their opinion about the best place to go scuba diving in Thailand, I heard ‘Sail Rock’ numerous times as the answer.

-The added wonder during my dive had to be getting attacked by a large triggerfish.
+Incredibly during my dive, I got attacked by a large triggerfish.

-When swimming around, I felt someone tapping me on my back.
-So I looked around and saw this massive triggerfish.
+Soon after diving, I felt something tapping me on my back.
+So I looked around and was shocked to see this massive triggerfish about a meter away.

-One of the guys I was scuba-diving next to, tapped me to warn me.
+One of the guys I was scuba-diving with tapped me on my back to warn me.

-I tried to punch the fish to scare it away from me, but it kept on coming back for more and more.
-It probably looked a bit like water kickboxing.
+I tried to punch the massive fish to scare it away, but it kept coming repeatedly.
+It probably looked a bit like underwater kickboxing.

-After the dive finished, the scuba dive master came over to me and told me that he had never seen anything like it before.
+After the dive finished, the scuba dive master told me he had never seen anything like it.

-I attempted to punch the big fish, and the fish would back away just before it got hit, before coming back at me again and again with its mouth wide open ready to bite.
+I tried to punch the massive fish in the face, which caused the fish to back away just before it got hit, and then it would come back at me again and again with its mouth wide open ready to bite.

 The triggerfish had a mouth full of sharp teeth.
-I seriously don’t know how it didn’t end up biting me.
+Looking back, I don’t know how it didn’t end up biting me.

 The Beach: Set in Thailand

-I went to Thailand in the first place due to The Beach — the inspirational travel movie The Beach (2000), which starred Leonardo DiCaprio.
+I visited Thailand mostly due to The Beach, the awesome travel movie, which starred Leonardo DiCaprio.

-I wondered whether Thailand could be that good?
+I wondered whether Thailand could be that good.
 Did the dreamy beach in the movie exist?
-And much more.

-One sad part about the trip is that I missed out on going to the famous beach shown in The Beach film due to my stupidity.
+One disappointing part about my trip is that I missed out on going to the famous beach shown in The Beach film, mainly due to my foolishness.

-After learning that filming took place on Ko Phi-Phi, I never realized there could be two islands using the Phi-Phi title.
+After learning that filming took place on Ko Phi-Phi, I never realized that two islands used the Phi-Phi title.